react-cosmos/react-cosmos/docs/usage/user-interface.md

 You can open a remote renderer by using the "Copy remote renderer URL" button from the home screen, or by launching a [Full-Screen Preview](#full-screen-preview).
 In the former case the renderer will follow the selected fixture from the Cosmos UI, while in the latter case the selected fixture is locked for that renderer.

-Communication and state synchronization between the Cosmos UI and a renderer is accomplished through `WebSocket`.
+Communication and state synchronization between the Cosmos UI and a remote renderer is accomplished through `WebSocket`.
 State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

 ## Reload Renderer